 As an Adjunct Professor, there are no teaching responsibilities.

 These lie in child and adolescent psychology, especially paediatric psychology and peer victimisation.
-Adjunct Professor Shute has supervised many postgraduate theses, many of which have used mixed quantitative and qualitative methods.
-She has over ninety publications, including five books; she and Professor Phillip Slee have been commissioned by Routledge to prepare a second edition of their book Child Development: Theories and Critical Perspectives (Routledge) with Phillip Slee is in press and, uniquely, covers both traditional and postmodern approaches.
+Adjunct Professor Shute has supervised numerous postgraduate theses, many of which have used mixed quantitative and qualitative methods.
+She has about a hundred publications in areas including chronic conditions, vision care, aggression and school-based mental health initiatives.
+Her most recent book Child Development: Theories and Critical Perspectives (Routledge) with Phillip Slee is in press and, uniquely, covers both traditional and postmodern approaches.
 She has acted as advisor on the content of anti-bullying DVDs distributed to schools in South Australia and nationally.
 Grants/consultancies have included a Federally-funded project on bullying in preschools and primary schools.
 She has given invited workshops and lectures in the UK, Australia, Germany and Japan, and has spent time as a visiting scholar at the Hospital for Sick Children, Toronto, and Osaka University of Education.

 Adjunct Professor Shute is a founding member of Flinders' research centre Student Wellbeing and Prevention of Violence (SWAPv) She was editor-in-chief for SWAPv's first book, on wellbeing and mental health in educational contexts, which is being followed by a second edited book on school-based mental health programs for Routledge (co-editor Phillip Slee).